1988 Soviet Air Force Il-76 crash: Cause

-A day after the crash, an Armenian spokesperson said the aircraft crashed after colliding with a helicopter while approaching the airport but news agencies made no mention of this claim.
+A day after the crash, an Armenian spokesperson claimed the aircraft crashed after colliding with a helicopter while approaching the airport but news agencies disputed this.
 Speculations that it was shot down by Armenians also arose.
 The crash was eventually attributed to an incorrect altimeter setting by the flight crew which gave an incorrect altitude reading that was 1,100 m higher than the actual altitude.
 The indication on the altimeter at the time of impact was 1,425 m.
-Crew fatigue was cited as a factor in the crash—the flight crew was not given enough rest after carrying out multiple relief flights the previous day.
+Crew fatigue was also cited as a factor in the crash as the flight crew was not given enough rest after carrying out multiple relief flights the previous day.